Home improvements vs moving house – which one is right for you?

 Will home improvements affect my insurance?

 Yes, they could do, especially major building work.
-If you do intend to renovate your home, make sure you tell your insurance provider.
+If you intend to renovate your home, make sure you tell your insurance provider.
 Otherwise, if you have to make a claim, your policy may be invalidated.

 Why do I need to tell my insurance provider about my home improvements?

 If you have building work going on at home, your insurance provider might consider that an extra risk to your house and its contents.
-And it’s not just the work itself that adds to the risk.
-Your home may be unsecured and more people will have access to it.

 Your insurance provider will also need to know about any changes to the number of bedrooms and bathrooms, as this will affect your premium.
 You’ll also need to flag up any changes to locks on windows and doors, which will be considered a security issue.